mwclient/mwclient/docs/source/user/page-ops.rst

 Editing or creating a page
 --------------------------

-To get the wikitext for a specific page:
+To get the content of a specific page:

     >>> page = site.pages['Greater guinea pig']
     >>> text = page.text()